-The top two rows in Figure 2 show the computed ESPs that result from 40%, 70% and 90% transmural ischemia of the type that would occur between 5-10 minutes after the onset of ischemia, before gap junction closure.
+The top two rows in Figure 2 show the computed ESPs that result from 40%, 70%, and 90% transmural ischemia of the type that would occur between 5 and 10 minutes after the onset of ischemia, before gap junction closure.
 The bottom two rows in Figure 2 show corresponding ESPs after gap junction closure.
 As shown, ST depression along at least one side of the ischemic patch increased with the degree of transmural ischemia.
 ST elevation centered over the ischemic region arose for ischemic zones of between 40% and 70% thickness.
-The ESPs were smaller in the case in which gap junctions have closed, consistent with experimental findings[12].
+The ESPs were smaller in the cases where the gap junctions were closed, consistent with experimental findings.13 For the case of 40% ischemia before gap junction closure, simulations were run with a wider transmural border zone than that shown in Figure 1.
+The resulting ESP patterns (not shown) were similar to the corresponding ESPs in Figure 2.

-To isolate the effects of fiber orientation on the voltage drops across the ischemic boundary, in one set of simulations we restriced ischemia to a very thin transmural section, between 65% and 70% of the ventricular wall.
+To isolate the effects of fiber orientation on voltage drops across the ischemic boundary, in one set of simulations ischemia was restricted to a very thin transmural section, between 65% and 70% of the ventricular wall.
 Figure 3 shows the resulting voltage distribution on an interior heart layer within the thin ischemic region.
 The figure shows a consistent finding that the voltage drop across the ischemic boundary tended to be greatest along the direction of the fibers.